 Table 10: Relative difference of violations in cycle lengths.

 The percentage increases upon each length because of the transitivity assumption.
 Table 7 reports the results of cycle lengths from the experimental data while table 8 reports results from the simulations.
 Tables 9 and 10 report their differences.
+The differences in means are significant at every length for WARP and Masatlioglu et al. while the differences for Lleras et al. are significant at every length but length 3.
 We can see that the pattern remains through every length in term of actual violation.
 Masatlioglu et al. shows lowest violation rates in every length while Lleras et al. shows the highest.
 The maximum violations for Masatlioglu et al. is 72.14% compare to WARP at 80.54% and Lleras et al. at 88.37%.
 Both Masatlioglu et al. and WARP improve at every cycle length when compare to the simulations.
 However, Lleras et al. performs worse than simulations for cycles of length 2.
 Lleras et al. did improve over simulation when transitivity is assumed in the longer lengths.
 In term of relative difference, Masatlioglu et al. still shows greatest improvement over simulations when transitivity is fully explored, follows by WARP and Lleras et al.

 Since these three theories provide different predictions and contain overlapping areas.
 One might argue that there is a need to penalise in order to compare their explanatory power.
 We tried to address this issue by using the ‘benchmark’ procedure.
 One possible alternative method is Selten’s measure of predictive success (Selten 1991).
 The measure is given by: